S T E E L C I T Y S T R I N G S

 Steel City Strings is a very fine chamber orchestra based in Wollongong NSW.

 For the past 16 months, Tony Williams has been directing, shooting, and editing a 76 minute feature documentary that takes us inside a community chamber orchestra.
-The film is now edited and needs to raise $8000 for the final post production phase.
-This will include a 5.1 surround sound mix by Mad Max academy award winning sound man, Nigel Christensen, a digital cinema package hard drive for cinema projection, and some music royalty payments.
-Tax deductible donations to help us complete this exciting project can be made at Documentary Australia Foundation
+The film is now completed other than final post production.
+This will include a 5.1 surround sound mix by Mad Max academy award winning sound man, Nigel Christensen.

-The film will have a cinema premiere (dates yet to be decided).
-Then there will be DVDs and download streaming links available for private and educational use.
+The film will have a cinema premiere on February 11th at Great Union Cinema, Wollongong at 6pm.
+Then there will be DVDs available to buy for private and educational use.

 S T E E L C I T Y S T R I N G S